 - Common behaviors of kids with overly consumer holiday values

 - 10 best ways to raise greedy kid

 - How parents and other adults can avoid commercialism

 Yup, it’s way outside the norm, but also an excellent challenge and will still be fun to boot.
-If this seems to extreme, at least take the 2011 Simplify the Holidays Challenge, which allows you to scale back, without scaling back entirely.
 Need help planning your Buy Nothing Christmas?
 See the following:

 - Buy Nothing Christmas FREE information kit

 First, make a budget and stick to it this year.
 Then, before you buy another gift, make sure you have really thought about the gift shenanigans in this country.
 Once you start thinking about it, you’ll likely notice that it’s a little out of control.

 - Figure out why you give gifts: I don’t get why we choose specific holidays to give and get things.
 It really makes very little sense if you think about it and is a little arbitrary.
 Make sure you’re giving gifts that you want to give, not just giving gifts because it’s expected.